 When news reached our ears that Dublin-based artist Hilary Woods had signed to Sacred Bones – a label which hosts our favourites Zola Jesus, Jenny Hval and The Soft Moon – our excitement for her debut album, Colt, gave us palpitations.
-Both Woods (formerly a member of JJ72) and Sacred Bones have a reputation for releasing altruistic sounds, so the pairing felt like a divine meeting of musical talent and opportunity.
+Both Woods (a former member of JJ72) and Sacred Bones have a reputation for releasing altruistic sounds, so the pairing felt like a divine meeting of musical talent and opportunity.

 I made the album without thinking of singles, pretty naïve really!
-But I think when ‘Prodigal Dog’ was suggested as a single, it made sense.
+But I think when ‘Prodigal Dog’ was suggested as a single it made sense.
 This was the first track I recorded in the record making process, bringing it to James we spent a lot of time on drum sounds and enjoyed layering vocals.

 I’d say both, usually songs either arise after a lot of playing around and experimenting, or they just appear like a bolt.
 I think emotions and feeling are translated in any given process whether subconsciously or consciously.